btemplep/authzee/docs/sdks.md

 > **WARNING** - Regex evaluation differs based on the underlying language/library implementation.
 Regex evaluation is not standardized across programming languages, and it's not expected for the SDKs to create standard regex evaluation *at this point*.
 The general functionality should match between languages though, besides difference in the syntax and implementation of the regex notation evaluation.

+The return value depends on the subject type:
-Run a regex pattern against a string and return an array of all occurrences of the pattern.
+- `string` - Run a regex pattern against a string and return an array of all occurrences of the pattern in the string.
-Or, run a regex pattern on an array of strings and return an array of results where each element is an array of all occurrences of the pattern.
+- `array[string]` - Run a regex pattern on an array of strings and return an equal length array of results where each element is an array of all occurrences of the pattern in the string.

 Examples: